vinitkumar/vinitkumar.github.com/_posts/2019-03-06-tooling-considered-harmful.md

 - stability: is the tool stable enough and has a good stable ecosystem?

-- performance: is the tool performant enough, or is it going to each away my RAM and CPU cycles?
+- performance: is the tool performant enough, or is it going to eat away my RAM and CPU cycles?

 - speed: is the fast enough so as to match my thoughts and do not block me while I am working?